Encyclopedia of the Ottoman Empire PDF

 As part of Georgetown University’s Undergraduate Research Opportunity Program (GUROP), Anoush Varjabedian and Jon Gryskiewicz edited several entries, and Wafa Al-Sayed searched the Library of Congress and other public domain sites for illustrations.

 Most of the photos were taken during our field trips to Bursa, Edirne, Istanbul, Syria, and Cyprus.
-Kay Ebel helped me in selecting the photos and writing the captions, and to get through the last phases of the work.
+Kay Ebel helped me in selecting the photos write the captions, and to get through the last phases of the work.

 Scroll to Top